mounikakrishna8/wb-assess-1/src/wb-assess-1.md

 ```
 console.log helps to log the data. it is helpful while debugging the code.
-=> return ends the funtion by returning some output.
+=> return ends the function by returning some output.
 ```

 **_What's the difference between defining and calling a function?_**

 ```
-=> Defining function is like declaring a funtion to perform a task repeatetively. where as calling a function is to do the task.
+=> Defining function is like declaring a function to perform a task repeatetively. where as calling a function is to do that task.
 ```

 ### B.2.
 Describe these data types.